-- Recommendation 2.1 (a) the Board should establish a nomination committee comprising at least 3 members, a majority of independent directors and chaired by an independent director, and should not be the same person as the CEO of the entity. - Recommendation 2.4 a majority of the Board of a listed entity should be independent directors. - Recommendation 7.1 (a) the Board should have a committee or committees to oversee risks comprising at least 3 members, a majority of independent directors and chaired by an independent director, and should not be the same person as the CEO of the entity. - Recommendation 8.1(a) the Board should establish a remuneration committee comprising at least 3 members, a majority of independent directors and chaired by an independent director, and should not be the same person as the CEO of the entity.
+- Recommendation 2.1.(a) the Board should establish a nomination committee comprising at least 3 members, a majority of independent directors and chaired by an independent director, and should not be the same person as the CEO of the entity. - Recommendation 7.1.(a) -the Board should have a committee or committees to oversee risks comprising at least 3 members, a majority of independent directors and chaired by an independent director, and should not be the same person as the CEO of the entity. - Recommendation 8.1.(a) the Board should establish a remuneration committee comprising at least 3 members, a majority of independent directors and chaired by an independent director, and should not be the same person as the CEO of the entity.

 The Board has carefully considered its size and composition, together with the specialist knowledge of its directors, and formed the view that based on its current composition, it has the necessary skills and motivation to ensure that the Company performs strongly, and there is sufficient accountability in the structure of the Board, to ensure the outcomes and objectives sought by the ASX Guidelines are achieved.
-Having regard for the size of the DomaCom Group, the Board considered that incorporating the risk management, nomination and remuneration procedures into the function of the Board has been an appropriate way of addressing the accountability and efficiencies sought to be achieved by the ASX Guidelines.
+Having regard for the size of the DomaCom Group, the Board considered that incorporating the risk management and nomination procedures into the function of the Board has been an appropriate way of addressing the accountability and efficiencies sought to be achieved by the ASX Guidelines.
+In addition the Board considers having a remuneration committee of 2 members is sufficient having regard for the size of the DomaCom Group.
+The charter for the renumeration committee is currently being developed.

-The majority of the Board are not independent as two directors are also executives of the Company and two directors are also directors of an entity that has a substantial security holding in the Company.
-Independence is maintained through a combination of ensuring conflicts are declared, requiring conflicted directors to be excluded from discussions and decision making that may be materially impacted by conflicted interests and the Independent Chairman having the casting vote.
+For part of the year the majority of the Board were not independent as one director was also an executive of the Company, two directors were also directors of an entity that has a substantial security holding in the Company and one director was also a director of an entity that has a significant business interest with DomaCom.
+Independence was maintained through a combination of ensuring conflicts were declared, requiring conflicted directors to be excluded from discussions and decision making that may have been materially impacted by conflicted interests and having an Independent Chairman.
+With the change of Directors effective 12 April 2023, the majority of the Board became independent Directors.